dattatreya303/CourseProject/README.md

 ## Results

+### Qualitative Analysis

+A given example was summarised by the three proposed methods (details in walkthrough).
+Here are the preliminary observations:

+* While comparing ROUGE scores, we see that TextRank performs well in comparison to deep learning based abstractive methods since it ROUGE is scored based on a similarity score that is biased towards summaries that use words similar to the actual text, so extractive methods like TextRank tend to do better here.
+* Finetuning the model on the spotify dataset does help however, with increased ROUGE scores and a more coherent summary.

 ### Quantitative Results

-The following table outlines our results on a subset of the validation dataset (due to computational constraints):
+The following table outlines our results on a subset of the validation dataset:

 | Method Name | Average ROUGE F1 Score |
 | ----------- | ----------- |